freelancingriya/Web-Development/Frontend/01-HTML/Lecture-01/notes.md

 1. **fronted** :html ,css ,javascripts
 2. **backend** :nodes.js ,express , mongo DB

- when local system is live all over the world can be acess through the process of hosting.
+ when local system is live all over the world can be acess thro~`ugh the process of hosting.